 When she starts feeling scared, follow these tips:

 - Remind yourself that this isn’t about you.
 Don’t take her fear of public restrooms personal.
-She isn’t objecting to defy, disobey or make your day worse.
+She isn’t objecting to defy, disobey, or make your day worse.
 This is about her emotions.
-You’re disappointed, yes, but focus on helping her overcome her fear and anxieties.
+You’re disappointed, yes, but focus on helping her overcome her fears and anxieties.

 - Show empathy.
 When you’ve been using public restrooms for decades, you forget how scary it can be from a toddler’s view.
-Instead, place yourself in her shoes and empathize with what she may be feeling: “I don’t like public restrooms, either.
+Instead, place yourself in her shoes and empathize with what she may be feeling.
+“I don’t like public restrooms, either.
 They can be loud, lots of people are around, and sometimes they’re even smelly and dirty!”
-When she sees that you’re on her side, she’s likely to see you as a partner in crime that’s here to help.
+When she sees that you’re on her side, she’ll see you as a partner who’s here to help.

 3. Continue suggesting public restrooms

-Instead, give her opportunities to overcome her fears.
-This doesn’t mean pushing her to use restrooms all the time or even expecting that she’ll get over it soon, but offer it as an option the next time you go.
-In doing so, you’re reassuring her that it’s a safe place.
+Instead, give him opportunities to overcome these fears.
+This doesn’t mean pushing him to use restrooms all the time or even expecting that he’ll get over it soon, but offer it as an option the next time you go.
+In doing so, you’re reassuring him that it’s a safe place.

 4. Explain the consequences without adding blame

 Let’s say you’re with your child at the park and she says she wants to use the potty at home instead.
-Explain that that means having to cut her playtime at the park short.
+Explain that that means you have to cut her playtime at the park short.

 Let her know that one of the benefits of using public restrooms is that she doesn’t have to stop playing or leave a place.
-They’re there so she can pee or poop and come right back to play.
+Restrooms are there so she can pee or poop and come right back to play.